selendra/selendra-wiki/docs/learn/learn-phragmen.md

 support objective_ and the closely related _proportional justified representation_ (PJR) property.

-The maximin support objective is based on maximizing the support of the least-supported elected candidate, or in the case of Polkadot and Kusama, maximizing the least amount of stake backing amongst elected validators.
+The maximin support objective is based on maximizing the support of the least-supported elected candidate, or in the case of Selendra, maximizing the least amount of stake backing amongst elected validators.
 This security-based objective translates to a security guarantee for NPoS and makes it difficult for an adversarial whale’s validator nodes to be elected.
 The `Phragmms` rule, and the guarantees it provides in terms of security and proportionality, have been formalized